juanigsrz/Functional-Dependencies/README.md

         ...
         Si -> Sj

-        where N and integer and each one of the following N lines represent each one a functional dependency
+        where N and integer and each one of the following N lines represent a functional dependency Si -> Sj

     Refer to the examples if needed